cohorte/cohorte.github.io/case-studies/IoT/index.md

  * **Continuity of service** :
    * Resilience : If one component breaks down in a gateway, COHORTE tries to isolate it in a separate container (or isolat) to ensure continuty of service and simplify developers to identify faulty components and by then replace them.
+   * Dynamic adaptability : components can be updated dynamically without stopping the system.

  * **Development Simplicity** :
    * Service-oriented Components approach : COHORTE application is composed of a set of distributed service-oriented components.
 The global architecture could be established and documented easly.
 Components are black boxes, no need for developers to implement complex tasks like using remote services (a.k.a calling remote methods).
+   * Faster time to market : service-oriented components (drivers, transformers, aggregators, etc) can be capitalised and reused in other projects.

 ## Where to start